scalar-labs/getting-started-with-scalardb/README.md

 Let's set up the environment for the demonstration so that you can try it out to have a better understanding of the functionalities.
 We will explain how to develop this application with Scalar DB and what differs to use Scalar DB with and without transaction.

-This document contains different underlying storage/database (such as cassandra, cosmos db) set up and configurations, please follow only the ones you use.
+This document contains different underlying storage/database (such as cassandra, cosmos db) set up and configurations, Please follow any one of them.

 ## Set up the environment